Be in AWE of God

 PSALM 111:5 He has given food to those who fear Him; He will remember His covenant forever.

-This verse reminds us that God faithfully provides for those who fear Him and honors His covenant forever.
+God faithfully provides for those who fear Him and remembers His covenant forever.

 1 KINGS 17:6 The ravens brought him bread and meat in the morning and bread and meat in the evening, and he would drink from the brook.